-Students will receive a formal syllabus/description of assignments in early December.
-The required textbook is very accessible for non-sociology majors (it is written in a straightforward style that all students will find easy to understand), and should be purchased (and read/skimmed) early and brought to London (confirm to Professor Street by December 10 that you have acquired a copy).
-Tentative plans for graded work include completing a pre-departure survey, homework, short essays, class participation, and a group project.
+Students will receive a formal syllabus/description of assignments in December.
+The required readings are very accessible for non-sociology majors (written in a straightforward style that all students will find easy to understand), and should be purchased and/or downloaded and brought to London.
+Tentative plans for graded undergraduate work include short essays and a group project.
 Graduate students should contact Professor Street to arrange the additional work required for graduate credit.
-Non- sociology majors are encouraged to think sociologically, but to also link course activities and themes to important components of their particular majors or courses of study.
+Non- sociology majors are encouraged to think sociologically, but to also link course activities and themes to important components of their majors.
 Communicate with Professor Street (dastreet@buffalo.edu) to discuss ideas about course assignments that can inform your major.
-Class assignments will be submitted via email to a dedicated email account unless otherwise instructed.
-All course work must be submitted by Wednesday January 18, 2017.
+Class assignments will be submitted via email to a dedicated email account: London.Winter.Session@gmail.com unless otherwise instructed.
+All course work must be submitted by Monday January 18, 2018.
 Skipping assignments/missing deadlines/failing to fully participate in course and program activities will definitely result in lower grades.